mkubera/bc_computing_stash/tutorials/nodejs_express_codeanywhere.md

 6 Type `node index.js`.
 7 You should see `Example app listening on port 3000!` in the terminal.
 8 Go to the info tab (2nd tab by default OR right click on the name of your project under `Connections` (left hand side) and choose `Info`).
-9 In the opened Info tab, scroll down, and click on the second link.
-It starts with `https`.
+9 In the opened Info tab, scroll down, and click on the first link.
+It starts with `http(s)`.
 10 In the newly opened tab, you should see `Hello World!`.
 11 Congrats!!
 Your first app is running smoothly on a remote server, somewhere in the world :-)